 I found the original video, “19th and M”!
 You can watch for yourself and see what is so happy about it.
 It was 1985.
 Randi and I, young 20 something video aspirers, were both taken with the explosive energy these talented young boys brought Friday nights to a downtown D.C. street.
 We joined forces and made a video showing how people of all ages and backgrounds can come together with the right catalyst.
 It was a music “doc”.
 Nothing was staged; we filmed what actually happened and edited it down to five minutes.
 The evening was spectacular.
 The Junkyard Band enlivened a faceless, cold rush hour with human connection.

 While writing about the Junkyard Band, I considered how the video might connect with Vivi’s Jewish Adventures.
 What comes up is the oneness that underlies us all.
 As much as I’ve come to love Judaism, with all our warts and challenges, I also love the human race broadly, warts, challenges and all.
-I’ll admit, my resistance to loving human beings has not been limited to Jewish people.
+I’ll admit, it’s not always easy to love my fellow.
 It’s a challenge to allow that oneness and deeper connectivity to dominate.
 The Junkyard Band uplifts us.
 This positivity inspires our coming together, if even for a brief time, as one.

 35 years later, the Junkyard Band is still blowing it up in the best way.
 Check them out on at http://www.junkyardband.us. ©